⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Without reasonable suspicion, a detention is unlawful.

-And without lawfulness, everything that follows becomes vulnerable.
+And if the detention is unlawful, everything that follows becomes legally vulnerable.

 What an Arrest Legally Means